wei-kiat-tan/Python-Programming/Personal-Works/Retail-sales-pictures/README.md

 From the doughnut chart above, 51% out of 1000 of people in the retail sales data are female while the remaining 49% are males, indicating that there is a relative balanced amount of customers between the 2 genders.

-Mirroed Histogram of Customer's age by gender    |  Table form for Distribution of Customer's age by gender :-------------------------:|:-------------------------:
+Mirrored Histogram of Customer's age by gender    |  Table form for Distribution of Customer's age by gender :-------------------------:|:-------------------------:
 ![](retailsales_output3.png)  | ![](Screenshot 2024-11-20 100558.png)